A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

-Id take that pilfered profit and leave my post (only when it was kid free Ive always loved and cared about children and would never do something THAT irresponsible) and run over to the bookseller and buy lurid pulp paperbacks or to that grifter VHS dealer and buy a big-box shocker or a movie poster or oh, fuck, I skimmed that pithy till hard and criminally fattened up my collection of crap in the process.
+I’d take that pilfered profit and leave my post (only when it was kid free; I’ve always loved and cared about children and would never do something THAT irresponsible) and run over to the bookseller and buy lurid pulp paperbacks or to that grifter VHS dealer and buy a big-box shocker or a movie poster and oh, fuck, I skimmed that pithy till hard and criminally fattened up my collection of crap in the process.

 Two films I had never seen but had read much about.

-Reg Hartt is a veteran film collector and exhibitor who has a vast collection of 16mm prints and he would screen them every night in his living room/library, right downtown Toronto on Bathurst, just south of College.
-I had heard Hart (who is still very much active I believe, though he now screens primarily off digital sources) also used his screening room as a way to entice cute young men into his lair for some fun, but I had been there on at least three occasions (once to see a beautiful, bright 16mm print of Horror of Dracula, a screening that changed my life) and each time found Hart to be a great guy and the experience of seeing these movies this way to be unique, warm and exciting.
+Reg Hartt is a veteran film collector and exhibitor who has a vast collection of 16mm prints and he would screen them every night in his living room/library, right downtown Toronto on Bathurst st., just south of College.
+I had heard Hart (who is still very much active I believe, though he now screens primarily off digital sources) also used his “screening room” as a way to entice cute young men into his lair for some fun, but I had been there on at least three occasions (once to see a beautiful, bright 16mm print of HORROR OF DRACULA, a screening that changed my life) and each time found Hart to be a great guy and the experience of seeing these movies this way to be unique, warm and exciting.

 There were but two substantial problems here, however.

-One, it was the dead-of-blood-freezing-Canadian-winter.
+One, it was the dead-of-blood-freezing-cold Canadian winter.
 Late February, as I recall.
-An arctic tundra that was colder than my ex-mother-in-laws kiss.
+An arctic tundra that was colder than my ex-mother-in-law’s kiss.

 As a result, the other, was that I was suffering from an accelerating chest cold.